leoyu037/docker_tutorial/README.md

   > All Docker images inherit from some parent image.
 In this case, we are basing
   > our image off of an [official Python 3 image](https://hub.docker.com/_/python/)
   > that was built off of an [official Alpine Linux image](https://hub.docker.com/_/alpine/).
-  > In most cases, if you click on a tag in for an official Docker repo, you
+  > In most cases, if you click on a tag in an official Docker repo, you
   > should be able to view the Dockerfile that the tag was built from.
   >
   > ![Official Python Repo](https://github.com/leoyu037/docker_tutorial/blob/master/.readme-assets/official-python-repo-screenshot.png)